justenlu/hymngadget/README.md

 The songs are stored in a text based format called HymnCode designed for HymnGadget.
 The documentation of the format is found in [veisuuvekotin.net](https://veisuuvekotin.net) (in Finnish).
 The format was influenced by abc-format and [LilyPond](https://lilypond.org/) format.
 HymnGadget converts HymnCode to object based structure.
 Customisations (transposing, selecting the harmonisation and verses) are done in that structure.
 The object structure is then converted to abc format and [abcjs library](https://github.com/paulrosen/abcjs) is used to draw sheet music from that.

 Converter to translate songs from other formats to HymnCode was not developed in the project.
-To store new songs to HymnGadget, user has to know HymnCode.
+To store new songs to HymnGadget, user has to use HymnCode.
 The code was designed to be easy to learn (for a musician that has a little knowledge about the theory of western music), fast to type and suitable to describe the sheet music in the hymnal book of the Evangelical Lutheran Church of Finland.

 ## Programming languages and libraries used